IBM-Security/IBM-security.github.io/README.md

-# verify.github.io
+# ibm-security.github.io
+Web site for the ibm-security org.
-Hosting location for Java Docs and REST API documentation
+ - /apidocs - Hosting location for Java Docs and REST API documentation